Self-stabilisation of cellular automata on tilings: Two-dimensional case

 \paragraph{Case $\ell=2$.} We say that a cell $c\in \ZZ^2$ is a \emph{NE-corner} if $c\in\DefNE(x)$ and

 See Figure~\ref{fig:NeighbFourCol} for an illustration of the definition.
 We denote by $\CorNE(x)$ the set of NE-corners in a configuration $x\in \Sigma^{\ZZ^2}$.

 We define a CA $F$ by the following rule: if a cell $c=(i,j)\in \ZZ^2$ is a NE-corner, then apply $\psi$ to the $2$-square whose NE-corner is $c$, that is, replace the symbols of the cells $(i-1,j-1),(i-1,j),(i,j),(i,j-1)$ by $\psi(a,b,\ldots,h)$, where $a=x_{i-2,j-1}, b=x_{i-2,j},\ldots,h=x_{i-1,j-2}$ (see Figure~\ref{fig:lem:fourcol}).
 Let us first observe that the CA $F$ given by this rule is well-defined.
 Indeed, by definition of a NE-corner, one can check that there are no two adjacent NE-corners, vertically or horizontally, or in diagonal.
 Consequently, at each time step, the $2$-squares that are updated do not overlap.
-In addition, note that the definition of NE-corners ensures that the $2$-squares that are updated cannot share a common edge, so that the property 1 above is satisfied.
+In addition, note that the definition of NE-corners ensures that the $2$-squares that are updated cannot share a common edge, so that the property 1 above is satisfied. \paragraph{General case ($\ell\geq 2$).} In the general case, we modify the notion of NE-corner as follows.
+We say that a cell $c\in \ZZ^2$ is a \emph{NE-corner} if $c\in\DefNE(x)$ and for any $-\ell\leq i,j\leq \ell$,